magoodsell/Matthew_Goodsell_resume/docs/index.md

 `Rexburg, ID`
 __Brigham Young University - Idaho__, Data Science Lab Tutor

-* Help many students debug code and provide insights into how to improve a project
+* Help students debug code and provide insights into how to improve a project with wrangling data and visualizing it

 ### Experiential Learning Projects

 `April - July 2020 `
 __Research and Business Development Center (RBDC)__, Research Specialist

-* Used paired coding method to create a python function that detects potential centers of support beams in point cloud data.
+* Used paired coding method to create a python function that detects potential centers of support beams in point cloud data
-* Created visuals and reports in R to provide insights and understanding of test results.
+* Created visuals and reports in R to provide insights and understanding of test results
-* Used Rmarkdown to render an HTML documet to display test results to client.
+* Used Rmarkdown to render an HTML documet to display test results to client

 `April - July 2020`